 I belong to several social media apps that use Funware to keep me coming back.
 Funware is a game dynamic that offers points, badges, etc. to get us to keep coming back to the app or webpage.
 Frequent flyer miles are an example of the earliest Funware used.
 If you earn enough points you get a free flight.
 I remember an episode of the Brady Bunch where they collected greens stamps and they had to decide what they were going to buy.

 I use apps like Get Glue and Foursquare for fun.
 Get Glue offers special digital stickers you can post on your Get Glue page and will they will even send you the real stickers once once you have accumulated enough.
 You get stickers for watching movies on opening weekend or watching new t.v shows several times in row.
 Foursquare is an app that allows you to “check in” to places.
 If you check in enough times you can become mayor of that location.

 There are many more kinds of apps like this available and more coming out every year.
 Old companies are trying to revamp their model by using Funware.
 I am working on a project for our youth ministry that involves a similar mechanic.
-This game play mechanic will only available to our Get It First Newsletter Crew, well, because they are awesome.
+This game play mechanic will only available to those subscribed to the Fresh Impact Newsletter, well, because they are awesome.
 If you would like to receive it, you can sign up in the top right corner of this page.